Careers for Veterans and Military Spouses

 Aetna and veterans: the perfect match.
-Our core values are very similar to military values -- integrity, excellence, caring, inspiration.
-Veterans' experiences with teamwork, leadership and initiative make them valuable coworkers.
+Our core values of integrity, excellence, caring and inspiration are very similar to military values.

 We offer veterans a chance to grow with a health care leader.
 Together we can build healthier communities, a healthier nation and a healthier world.

 How we support you

 We have some of the best policies and programs to support veterans and their families.
 That's why Aetna was recently named as one of the Top 100 Military Friendly® Employers for 2016.
 In addition, in 2015, veterans voted Aetna as the No. 1 most veteran-friendly company in the Veteran Recruiting Virtual Career Fairs.